tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 The guide on [describing your graph](schema.md) introduces the GraphSchema in greater detail.
-The [input pipeline](input_pipeline.md) shows how to load a graph schema and use it for parsing GraphTensors from files of tf.Example records.
+The [input pipeline](input_pipeline.md) guide shows how to load a GraphSchema, convert it to a GraphTensorSpec, and use that for parsing GraphTensors from files of tf.Example records.

-Notice that a GraphTensor and hence a GraphTensorSpec can contain features of arbitrary data type while the GraphSchema can only declare feature dtypes that are directly supported by the tf.Example format: `DT_FLOAT32`, `DT_INT64` and `DT_STRING`.
-Conversely, it has some extra information (like the description fields) not present in the GraphTensorSpec.
+The GraphSchema has some extra information (like the description fields seen above) that are not present in the GraphTensorSpec.
+On the other hand, the GraphSchema proto can only describe what gets stored in a tf.Example proto, namely a single graph, while the GraphTensorSpec can also describe the results of batching and merging multiple GraphTensors later on in the input pipeline.

 ## What to read next?